Creative Tools for Critical Times

 Master Classes with Devised Theatre Innovators

 On this page, you will find information about the presenters and their Master Classes.
-At the end, you’ll find links to apply for the individual sessions and/or for the Certificate in Devising Theatre for Social Justice.
+At the end of this note, you’ll find a link to apply for the next upcoming session

 OVERVIEW: In this series of monthly, online Master Classes, participants will have an opportunity to learn a variety of ways to create community-based theatre for social justice.
 They will practice skills in political humor, storytelling, indigenous methodologies, collaborative playwriting & dramaturgy, best practices in partnering with stakeholders, and more.
 The topics explored will include impactful political activism; community-building; racial, disability and environmental justice; as well as LGBTQ+, women’s, immigration and voting rights; and more!
 All of the sessions will be highly interactive.